Dr. Haris Alibašić

 Select Publications and Research

-Dr. Alibašić's scholarship has significantly influenced the field of public policy and administration, with over 60 publications, including four books, 33 peer-reviewed journal articles, 14 book chapters, and non-refereed publications.
-His recent scholarship focuses on ethical AI implementation, planning, development, strategic management, and public sector governance.
-His books, including "Digital Intelligence for Effective Governance: AI in Administration" (scheduled for publication in 2025), "The Post-Factual Polity" (2024), and "Strategic Resilience and Sustainability Planning" (2022), are essential resources for practitioners and academics alike.
-Dr. Alibašić is a regular presenter at national and international conferences on governance, strategic planning, management, and ethics.
+Dr. Alibašić's scholarship has significantly influenced the field of public policy and administration, with over 65 publications, including five books, over 40 peer-reviewed journal articles, 14 book chapters, and non-refereed publications.
+His recent scholarship focuses on ethical AI implementation, computational political economy, hybrid intelligence governance, strategic management, and public sector governance.
+His books, including "Hybrid Intelligence for Effective Digital Governance: AI in Administration" (Springer Nature, 2026), "The Post-Factual Polity" (2024), and "Strategic Resilience and Sustainability Planning" (2022), have become essential resources for practitioners and academics alike.
+Dr. Alibašić is a regular presenter at national, international, and regional conferences on governance, strategic planning, management, and ethics.
 Featured speaker at prestigious institutions, including the American Society for Public Administration (ASPA), International Public Policy Association, Network of Schools of Public Policy, Affairs, and Administration, Southern Political Science Association, and several prestigious international conferences, including in Oxford, UK; San Jose, Costa Rica; Sarajevo, Bosnia and Herzegovina; and Rio De Janeiro, Brazil.

-His research regularly appears in prestigious journals such as Public Administration Review, Public Integrity, Global Public Policy and Governance, Energy Research & Social Science, Public Money & Management, Journal of Public Affairs, Public Policy and Administration, and FinTech.
+His research regularly appears in prestigious journals such as Public Administration Review, Public Integrity, Global Public Policy and Governance, Energy Research & Social Science, Public Money & Management, Sustainable Development, Journal of Public Affairs, Public Policy and Administration, Standards, and FinTech.
 Recent peer-reviewed articles on AI, ethics, strategic management, public policy, and public administration include:

 Dr. Alibašić's extensive scholarship demonstrates his expertise in public administration, AI policy and ethics, strategic management, and governance, which has significantly impacted the following fields: